 Teeth Whitening Does Cause Some Minor Sensitivity In Most Patients

+So, does teeth whitening make teeth sensitive?
 The short answer is “yes.”
 For most patients, teeth whitening will cause some minor sensitivity.
 This is because the bleaching gel can weaken the tooth very slightly, exposing “dentinal microtubules.”

 These little tubes send nerve signals into the root of your tooth when you chew and eat.
 But after whitening, they’re more sensitive, which can result in tooth sensitivity, particularly when consuming hot and cold foods or drinks.